Home

 Chediston TM366765: Cedd's Stone at Rockstone Lodge gave name to village.
 Once said to be 10m high, & turns round.

-Cockfield TL925560: Small glacial boulder at threeways junction, very close to the Hundred-stone, the meeting-point of 3 ancient hundreds & 3 parishes.
+Cockfield TL925560: Small glacial boulder formerly at threeways junction, very close to the Hundred-stone, the meeting-point of 3 ancient hundreds & 3 parishes.

 Copdock Rough semi-circle of large stones outside gateway & 2 more inside, at house beside footpath between church & village.19

 Culford TL836713: 'Large unhewn block' once on burial mound on Hill of Health.
+1937 report said "two large sarsens".86

 Debenham c.TM158636: The Groaning Stone, in bed of stream, said to turn over & groan when it hears church clock strike midnight.